danielbodnar/awesome-stars/README.md

 - [upgundecha/howtheyaws](https://github.com/upgundecha/howtheyaws) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world use Amazon Web Services (AWS)
 - [frain-dev/convoy](https://github.com/frain-dev/convoy) - The Cloud Native Webhooks Gateway
 - [runletapp/runlet](https://github.com/runletapp/runlet) - :cloud: A cloud-based job manager that integrates your devices
-- [cloudposse/atmos](https://github.com/cloudposse/atmos) - 👽 Workflow automation tool for DevOps.
-Keep configuration DRY with hierarchical imports of configurations, inheritance, and WAY more.
+- [cloudposse/atmos](https://github.com/cloudposse/atmos) - 👽 Terraform Orchestration Tool for DevOps.
+Keep environment configuration DRY with hierarchical imports of configurations, inheritance, and WAY more.
 Native support for Terraform and Helmfile.
 - [google/devops-governance](https://github.com/google/devops-governance) - A CI/CD Approach & Framework for infrastructure that can be used in governance heavy organizations and is intended to give the developers as much autonomy as possible to do their work following DevOps
 - [aws/aws-cli](https://github.com/aws/aws-cli) - Universal Command Line Interface for Amazon Web Services
 - [awslabs/diagram-maker](https://github.com/awslabs/diagram-maker) - A library to display an interactive editor for any graph-like data.